The end of globalization as we know it

 Supply chain researcher, consultant, coach and lecturer

 Richard Markoff is a supply chain researcher, consultant, coach, and lecturer.
 He has worked in supply chain for L’Oréal for 22 years, in Canada, the US and France, spanning the entire value chain from manufacturing to customer collaboration.
-He is also Co-Founder and Operating Partner of the Venture Capital firm Innovobot.
+He is also Co-founder and Operating Partner of the venture capital firm Innovobot.

-18 August 2023 • by Carlos Cordon in Supply chain
+10 January 2025 • by Carlos Cordon in Supply chain

 Explore first person business intelligence from top minds curated for a global executive audience